 Medicare covers blood tests that a doctor seems medically necessary.
 Medicare Advantage offers at least the same coverage.
 If a person needs multiple laboratory tests, they may need to pay for part of the cost.

 Original Medicare, which includes Part A and Part B, covers blood tests when a doctor orders that a person should undergo them.
-Medicare Advantage, which is the alternative to original Medicare, offers at least the same coverage.
+Medicare Advantage, which is the alternative to Original Medicare, offers at least the same coverage.

-Someone with coverage from original Medicare will usually have no charge for diagnostic blood tests, but someone with a Medicare Advantage plan may be responsible for copayments.
+Someone with coverage from Original Medicare will usually have no charge for diagnostic blood tests, but someone with a Medicare Advantage plan may be responsible for copayments.

 This article explains how Medicare covers blood tests and what out-of-pocket costs a person may still have to pay.
 It also discusses the common blood and laboratory tests that Medicare covers.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Medicare Part B covers the majority of a person’s medically necessary blood tests and other diagnostic tests.
 To qualify, a person’s doctor must write an order for the test.
 If a person seeks a blood test on their own, however, they will likely have to cover the costs themselves.